-Allott and Associates can offer a variety of bespoke training options at your premises including breakfast seminars, half day and full day courses or training to cover specific aspects of data protection and GDPR.
+Allott and Associates can offer a variety of bespoke training options including webinars, at your premises, breakfast seminars, half day and full day courses or training to cover specific aspects of data protection and the updated UK GDPR.
 Suitable for groups of three or more people, please contact Allott and Associates for more details.

-GDPR, which stands for the General Data Protection Regulation, came into force in May 2018.
-GDPR affects virtually all businesses and trade associations large and small including schools, the health service, and the public sector and even charities.
+GDPR, which stands for the General Data Protection Regulation, came into force in May 2018 and was renamed in January 2021 to UK GDPR.
+UK GDPR affects virtually all businesses and trade associations large and small including schools, the health service, and the public sector and even charities.

 Businesses also need to ensure that they have the right procedures in place to detect, report, investigate and if necessary report to the ICO any personal data breaches.

-If you think this is challenging, your business will also need to consider whether it should formally designate a Data Protection Officer (DPO) and if your organisation operates in more than one EU member state, you will also need to determine your lead data protection supervisory authority and document it.
+If you think this is challenging, your business should also consider whether it should formally designate a Data Protection Officer (DPO) and if your organisation sells within the EU to consumers and/or processes the personal data of EU subjects, you will also need to designate an EU representative.